kenzie/clarity_members/README.md

 * A queue of URLs with state that each relate to a User
 * Allow the reviewer to audit and mark false positives/negatives for future improvements
-* Fuzzy search on aliases, common nicknames, or short versions of names (e.g. Stephen, Steve)
+* Fuzzy search on aliases: common nicknames, or short versions of names (e.g. Stephen, Steve)

+## TODO

+* Choose persistence for Links and Users (i.e. Redis, MongoDB, Postgres)